 Accept chronic pain as a part of you and know that it will never go away.
 This releases your resistance to it, giving you a clearer, more focused perspective on life and moving forward.

 Once you accept, you can search for solutions to your pain without fighting it.
 Accepting that it will never leave you doesn’t mean it’s true – it’s just to get you to a place where you can stop suffering.

-After 5 days in the hospital, and another visit several months later to get a pin removed, my sciatic nerve pain decreased 95%.
+After five days in the hospital, and another visit several months later to get a pin removed, my sciatic nerve pain decreased by 95%.

 To me, it was completely gone.